Maricode-40/weCareApp/README.md

 ---

 ## Future Improvements
+ (Any suggestions, I´m already looking forward to it,  thanks)

 1.- Implement a search input for the SuperAdministrator  and  optimised code.

 2.- Pagination for the appointments and users.

-2.- I will install Cypress to run some testings on the Frontend side.
+3.- I will install Cypress to run some testings on the Frontend side.

+4.- A bit more of CSS

 ## Licence